ember-cli-deploy/ember-cli-deploy-display-revisions/README.md

 ## Passing revisions

-`ember-cli-deploy-display-revisions` expects the `fetchRevisions` to be implemented by your index plugin, filling the `revisions` variable in context in the following format:
+`ember-cli-deploy-display-revisions` expects the `fetchRevisions` to be implemented by your index plugin, filling the `revisionData.revisions` variable in context in the following format:

 ```
 [